tdavislab/VIS-DSMT/README.md

 - Starting from the third line, each line specifies the position and function value of a simplex.
 The order is to specify vertices first,then faces, and then edges.

 -  For vertices, the position is represented as its *x* and *y* coordinates.For edges, the position is represented as the indices of the vertices on its two ends.
 For faces,the position is represented as the indices of the vertices on its boundary.
-For example, ifa face is a triangle, the line specifying it will have the form of “*u*, *v*, *w*, *f*”, where *u*, *v*, *w* are the indices of its three vertices, andfis the function value of it.
+For example, if a face is a triangle, the line specifying it will have the form of “*u*, *v*, *w*, *f*”, where *u*, *v*, *w* are the indices of its three vertices, and f is the function value of it.

 - The imported example is expected to be some planar geometric 2-dimensional simplicial complex (e.g., a planar triangulation).